abdelaaziz11/UdatesAb/README.md

 - 🔭 I’m currently working on **Build my portfolio project**

-- 🌱 I’m currently learning **JavaScript & how to build portfolio project**
+- 🌱 I’m currently learning **JavaScript & How to build portfolio project**

 - 👯 I’m looking to collaborate on **portfolio project**